Voiced and Unvoiced TH

 Two special word families with a Silent e demonstrate how the letter c can make a soft /s/ sound.
 C before e will often soft /s/ be in the ace and ice word families.
 In some words like base, case, vase, and chase, s = /s/.
 A wise reader also knows the letter s can make the sound of /z/ as in nose when you smell a rose.
 These Silent e variations are included in the Phonics Pow Toolkit as it follows a logical sequence for learning reading.
 (III.a) The prize for the race is a nice rose in a vase.

 Play a wordsearch with the ace and ice word families.
+Watch a video from Super Simple ABCs on the -ice word family.

 You will also see that c is often soft /s/ in words that start with c before e: cent, cell, center, cement, certain.